 The Multiply Campaign was formally launched at College Park Fishers as its people generously and faithfully committed funds toward a $6.8 million building project.
 With God’s guidance and provision, a permanent building at 126th and Pennington will be completed by early 2020.
 In November of 2018, a motion was passed by the congregation to make College Park Fishers a fully autonomous, self-governing church.

 The construction of a permanent building at 126th and Pennington began as the community of College Park Fishers continued to grow.
 As a final step toward self-governance, the members of College Park Fishers approved the taking on of a new name, Pennington Park Church, upon moving into a permanent building in early 2020.

-On Wednesday, Mar.
-25, Pennington Park Church received news from the City of Fishers of approval for occupancy of the permanent building located off 126th and Pennington.
+On Wednesday, March 25, Pennington Park Church received an approval for occupancy from the City of Fishers and held its first in-person services on Sunday, June 21.
 We are so thankful for the countless people who have used their God-given gifts and abilities to make the vision of Pennington Park Church become a reality.
-God is doing a faithful work in and through the body of Pennington Park to know Jesus and make Him known.
+God is doing a faithful work in and through this body to know Jesus and make Him known.